 Although NASA's authority is not limited to research awards, typically NASA issues awards to support research and research-related activities.
 Research-related activities may include, but are not limited to, education, travel, conferences, and training.
-Unless otherwise specified, performance will be assessed through the requirements outlined in sections 7.0 of this Manual.
+Unless otherwise specified, performance on the Federal award will be assessed through the requirements outlined in section 7.0 and Appendix G of this Manual.